beejones/pg-docker-replication/README.md

 # pg-docker-replication
 Create a docker setup with multiple servers which replicate

+In vscode it is advisable to install the Microsoft Docker extension: ms-azuretools.vscode-docker

 # Create a single postgres container

 Install the postgres client, run the container and connect the client.